let-me-code-it/Music-Video-Recommendation-system-for-a-group/README.md

 2.Gymnasium
 3.Music systems in Automobiles

-To recommend Music and Videoo contents to a number of people, we can analyze their previous watch history and recommend contents using the Item-Item recommendation system.
+To recommend Music and Videoo contents to a number of people, we need to analyze their previous watch history and recommend contents using the Item-Item recommendation system.

 To get the Previous watch history of the entire Audience, we need to make a setup in the service where we are applying this system.
 For example we are using this system in Netflix,we need to make a personal group inside the netflix application and add all the people in the audience and thereby we can get the watch history of the entire audience.

+Kindly follow the code section to know how i implemented the recommendation system using python.